 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

-3: Update available Windows Updates
+3: Install available Windows Updates

 Outdated or faulty system patches is another big reason why you’re having a blue screen of error like Video Scheduler Internal Error.
 You can upgrade your system patches to fix it.
 Here is how: